Young World Quiz

-The Hindu Young World Quiz is a Quiz competitions in India.
+The Hindu Young World Quiz is a quiz competition in India.
 It is a live quiz contest held for students of classes 3 - 9, consisting of a Junior Quiz (classes 3-6) and a Senior Quiz (classes 7-9).
 It is part of The Hindu's 'Newspapers in Education' initiative.
-It is according to The Hindu Young World" arguably the biggest live quiz show for middle and high school students in India."
-It is hosted by quiz master V. V. Ramanan, Regular quiz columnist for various publications of the Kasturi & Sons group including The Hindu, Sportstar and Hindu Business Line.
+According to The Hindu Young World, it is the biggest live quiz show for middle and high school students in India.
+The competition is hosted by quiz master V. V. Ramanan, a regular quiz columnist for various publications of the Kasturi & Sons group including The Hindu, Sportstar and Hindu Business Line.
 The First Edition of the question appeared in the year 2000, and has completed 20 years (2020).

 Junior Quiz (classes 3-6)

 In 2002, it was held in eleven cities, with 3000 teams from over 1200 schools participating.
 The grand finale of The Hindu Young World Quiz 2012 was held at Chennai in Tamil Nadu, on 7 December 2012 and was won by Loyola School of Trivandrum.